German police say 'several injured' in shooting at university in Heidelberg | DW | 24.01.2022

 Authorities have said a single shooter opened fire inside university lecture hall.
 Police have said the suspected shooter is dead.

-There was no immediate information on how many people had been injured, only that several people had been injured.
+There was no immediate confirmation on the number or condition of people that had been injured, only that several people had been injured.

 This is a breaking news story and will be updated as details emerge...